andywiecko/BurstCollections/README.md

 ## NativeIndexedArray{Id, T}

-Wrapper for `NativeArray<T>` which supports indexing via `Id<T>` instead of `int`, where `T` is non-constraint generic parameter.
+Wrapper for `NativeArray<T>` which supports indexing via `Id<T>` instead of `int`, where `T` is a non-constraint generic parameter.
-The collection is useful for enumeration the specific listed objects like triangles, circles, points, etc. and their properties.
+The collection is useful for enumeration of the specifically listed objects like triangles, circles, points, etc., and their properties.
 Using `Id` could protect from errors related to reading from nonrelated buffer with the given type of objects.
 Consider the following struct